twitter-archive/sbt-package-dist/README.md

 Publishes artifacts to an "artifactory" (optionally with credentials) instead of the default publishing target.
 This mixin only takes effect if `artifactoryResolver` is set.

+### SubversionPublisher

+Publishes artifacts to a subversion repo, if one is set.
+Settings of interest
+are:

+* subversion-prefs-file - your credentials go in this file
+* subversion-username - if you want to hardcode this
+* subversion-password - if you're naughty and want to put this in source control
+* subversion-repository - the url of your svn repo

 ### GitProject